-■ This should be elementary prudence.
+• This should be elementary prudence.
 Contrary to popular legend, subordinates do not, as a rule, rise to position and prominence over the prostrate bodies of incompetent bosses.
 If their boss is not promoted, they will tend to be bottled up behind him.
 And if their boss is relieved for incompetence or failure, the successor is rarely the bright, young man next in line.
 He usually is brought in from the outside and brings with him his own bright, young men.
-Conversely, there is nothing quite as conducive to success as a successful and rapidly promoted superior.
+Conversely, there is nothing quite as conducive to success, as a successful and rapidly promoted superior.

-But way beyond prudence, making the strength of the boss productive is a key to the subordinate's own effectiveness.
-It enables him to focus his own contribution in such a way that it finds receptivity upstairs and will be put to use.
-It enables him to achieve and accomplish the things he himself believes in.
+But way beyond prudence, making the strength of the boss productive is a key to the subordinates own effectiveness.
+It enables him to focus his own contribution in such a way that it finds receptivity upstains and will be put to use.
+It enables him to achieve and accomplish the things he kimself believes in.

+One does not make the strengths of the boss productive by

 One does not make the strengths of the boss productive by toadying to him.
 One does it by starting out with what is right and presenting it in a form which is accessible to the superior.